 There are many easily accessible screening tools for depression.
 Some of the best are simple questionnaires that patients can fill in themselves.
 Doctors use operationally defined criteria such as those in ICD-10

 .Depression is usually diagnosed by a doctor or psychiatrist

 after a review of the patient`s symptoms and a general health assessment.
 Occasionally physical reasons can be found such as metabolic, or hormonal factors.
 Commonly symptoms occur with no clear medical illness.
 For patients where a physical cause is suspected, or where the condition does not respond to treatment, blood tests, urine and saliva tests and occasionally brain imaging are necessary.

 Depression Treatment Depression treatment

 can be divided into three broad areas: biological treatments, psychological treatments, and social or lifestyle interventions.
 Treatment for depression is also divided into short term treatment, or acute phase treatment, and long term treatment, also known as continuation and then maintenance treatment.
 Following a recovery from depression is a period in which patients have a high risk of relapse.
 They often require ongoing treatment to sustain their recovery.Biological treatment

 refers mainly to psychiatric medication such as antidepressant therapy

 .
 The names of the most common antidepressants are probably familiar, but there is a wide range of medications with antidepressant effects.
 They differ significantly in their side effect profile and tolerability.
-This means there is a lot of choice those seeking treatment.
+This means there are a lot of choices for those seeking treatment.
 In fact, research studies like STAR*D demonstrated the importance of finding the right antidepressant medication for each person.Psychological treatment

-refers to strategies such as exercise programs, breathing exercises, meditation, healthy eating, addressing lifestyle factors such as alcohol use, and social issues such as employment problems, carer stress, and financial debt.
+refers to strategies such as exercise programs, breathing exercises, meditation, healthy eating, addressing lifestyle factors such as alcohol use, and social issues such as employment problems, career stress, and financial debt.